3.6 Integration of young people in the labour market

 Quality assurance

 The effects of main policy measures are monitored by following the indicators provided by the State Youth Council.
-These indicators evaluate the well-being and living conditions of young people.
+Indicators are used to evaluate the well-being and living conditions of young people.
 Some of these are also reported in the Annual Government Reports.